BastelPichi/compatibility/brightway.md

 > **Note**: The dashboard is only powered on as long as the BAT line (38V) is **bridged to the VCC pin**!

 Use three DuPont wires to connect GND, RX and TX of the dashboard cable with the adapter.
 Use a fourth DuPont wire to bridge the BAT pin to the VCC pin.
-Be extremely careful to match the pinout correctly, otherwise you might brick **your** USB adapter - or worst case your scooter.
-It's best to avoid DIY solutions for this kind of connection.
+Be extremely careful to match the pinout correctly, otherwise you might **brick** your USB adapter or worst case your scooter.

 Connection example of UART adapter with DuPont wires:
 ![Dashboard Cable Pinout](res/uart_connection_dupont_leqi.png)